What is a peanut allergy?

 This will alert emergency response workers if you have a severe allergic reaction.
-Medical alert jewelry can be ordered through most pharmacies or on the Internet.
+Medical alert jewelry can be ordered through most pharmacies or online.

 Make sure older children know how to give you or themselves the shot.
 Talk with your doctor or pharmacist if you are unsure how to give yourself the shot.

-- Keep other medicines such as antihistamines with you for mild reactions if your doctor recommends it.
+This includes antihistamines used for mild reactions.
 Antihistamines are not a substitute for epinephrine in a severe allergic reaction.

-- After you give yourself an epinephrine shot, call your doctor immediately or seek other emergency services.
+If you think you are having an allergic reaction, get help.
+Do not minimize how serious this problem is.
+After you give yourself an epinephrine shot, call your doctor immediately or seek other emergency services.
 You will need to be observed for several hours to make sure the reaction does not recur.